 I am a Defense Base Act attorney practicing nationwide and Veteran of the U.S. Army’s 75th Ranger Regiment.
 I have been an injury attorney for 20 years.
 In any given year, I settle millions in DBA claims alone.
-Below you will find 5 tips, which will help further successful resolution of your claim.
+Below you will find 5 tips for settling your Defense Base Act claim.

 1. Hire a DBA attorney.